USMLE Step 2 Clinical Skills: Controversy

 In 2013, an article published in the New England Journal of Medicine raised concerns about the value of the exam.
 The authors calculated that the test fee alone cost students $36 million annually, and that the cost of detecting a single student who failed the exam on back-to-back attempts was $1.1 million.
-A letter to the editor from the leadership of the NBME and the FSMB in response to the article highlighted the need to view the value of the Step 2 CS in terms other than just cost; specifically, they state that, "Although (the authors') interest in cost is consistent with the current climate in health care, the 'value' referenced in their title is a function of quality as well as cost.
-They fail to fully consider the long-term effect of this assessment program on patient safety and satisfaction, societal expectations, and effective medical education."
+A letter to the editor from the leadership of the NBME and the FSMB in response to the article highlighted the need to view the value of the Step 2 CS in terms other than just cost; specifically, they state that:

+Although (the authors') interest in cost is consistent with the current climate in health care, the 'value' referenced in their title is a function of quality as well as cost.
+They fail to fully consider the long-term effect of this assessment program on patient safety and satisfaction, societal expectations, and effective medical education.

 They also note that inclusion of Step 2 CS in the USMLE "brought the USMLE closer to meeting the expectations of the public that physicians exhibit competence in communicating with and examining patients."

 In February 2016, a group of students at Harvard Medical School launched a national petition calling for an end to Step 2 CS.
 Since the petition opened, it has collected over 20,000 signatures from medical students and physicians from all over the country.

 In May 2016, the Massachusetts Medical Society and the Michigan State Medical Society have passed resolutions calling for the elimination of Step 2 CS.

 In June 2016, the Arizona Medical Association and the AMA - Medical Student Section passed resolutions also calling for the elimination of Step 2 CS.
 All four resolutions were introduced to the American Medical Association's 2016 Annual House of Delegates meeting, and were combined and adopted as a substitute, single resolution by a unanimous voice vote on 6/15/2016.
 The adopted language calls for the AMA to work with the FSMB, NBME, state medical societies, and state medical boards to pursue the transition from the Step 2 CS exam to a school-administered clinical skills exam as a licensure requirement.

 March 16, 2020, USMLE cancelled all appointments for the USMLE STEP 2 CS exam due to the COVID-19 pandemic.
-Scheduling functionality for the exam has also been cancelled.
-It remains to be seen what actions will be taken by the respective authorities given the fluid nature of the pandemic and the person-to-person nature of this exam.
+Scheduling functionality for the exam was also cancelled.

 On May 26, 2020, USMLE has "decided to suspend Step 2 CS test administrations for the next 12-18 months."

 The USMLE announced on January 26, 2021, that "[they] have decided to discontinue Step 2 CS."